LOS ANGELES (AP) -- California gas prices dipped a half-penny Wednesday, the first drop after a week that saw prices surge a record 50 cents.

-The average price of regular unleaded was just under $4.67 a gallon on Wednesday, down a half-cent from Tuesday but still the highest price in the nation, according to AAA's Daily Fuel Gauge Report.
+The statewide average for regular unleaded was just under $4.67 a gallon, still the highest in the nation, according to AAA's Daily Fuel Gauge Report.

-Gas prices went up 50 cents a gallon between Oct.
+Gas prices rose more than 50 cents a gallon between Oct.
 1 and Oct.
-8, from $4.168 to $4.668, the largest one-week price spike in California history, said AAA spokesman Avery Ash.
+8, from $4.168 to a record $4.671, the largest one-week price spike in California history, AAA spokesman Avery Ash said.
 The previous record was 26.2 cents a gallon in February.

 "I think the worst is in the rearview mirror right now and that between Halloween and Election Day California will be back to where we were before the spike," Cinquegrana said.

 Chevron officials did not return calls for comment.